INCEPTdk/adaptr/joss_paper/paper.md

 : Overview of functionality in the `adaptr` package.

-Adaptive analyses are conducted at specified recruitment numbers, with random allocation of simulated patients to currently active arms.
+Adaptive analyses are conducted at specified recruitment numbers, after random allocation of simulated patients to currently active arms.
 Both fixed and response-adaptive randomisation (RAR) as well as combinations (including several restrictions of RAR) are supported [@pallmann2018; @apt2019; @park2020;